geowa4/learn-loki/rochester_security_summit.md

 {track="tech", talk="osquery_loki"} "i hear that one guy runs rocdev"
 ```

+^Loki uses the same structure as Prometheus in that each log entry uses labels.
+And the label queries you can do (LogQL) look just like label queries in PromQL.

 # Loki - Labels

 The matching labels allow us to switch back and forth freely.

+^This is a huge benefit that reduces the volume you have to learn and streamlines investigations.

 # Loki - Query